mschnaars/mschnaars.github.io/pages/avalon6/adding_content/avalon6_using_batch_ingest.md

        * The path to the file, relative to the Manifest File.
        * The name of the file itself, including the file extension (e.g. video1.mp4, songB.aac).
        * Both path name and file name are case-sensitive; incorrect cases will result in a processing error.
      * Example _File_ : A Manifest File and a folder titled "video_content" (with .mp4 Content Files) are uploaded to the dropbox collection "MyVideos".
 Therefore, each _File_ would follow the format of `video_content/videoname.mp4`.
+6. Enter data for all additional Items in the subsequent rows.

 The following is an example Manifest File displaying batch reference name, username, _Title_, and _Date Issued_ fields: